GarbageSlave/afas-connect/README.md

     }
   ]
 }
-const response1 = await AfasService.GetConnector.get('Profit_Article', config1)
+const response1 = await ProfitService.GetConnector.get('Profit_Article', config1)

 // Or, using the jsonFilter
 const config2 = {